 - Add the butter and lard/Trex (both cut into very small cubes) to the bowl.

-- Chill the bowl with the ingredients for about half hour, before rubbing the fat the into the flour mixture using finger tips, until it resembles coarse breadcrumbs.
+- Chill the bowl with the ingredients for about half hour, before rubbing the fat the into the flour mixture using finger tips or a pastry cutter, until it resembles coarse breadcrumbs.
 (See Main BLOG POST for tips).

 - In a small bowl, beat the egg with 1 tbsp of very cold water and then pour into the crumb mixture.